 Elected Mayor Peter Taylor is a board member for Watford BID which is a business led initiative supported by government legislation which gives local businesses the power to raise and spend funds locally with the aim of improving their own business environment.
 It is an investment scheme where local businesses agree how their money should be invested to benefit themselves, their employees, customers, clients and their town.
 The money is raised via a levy which businesses in the BID area pay.
 This money is then reinvested back into the town on projects which have been identified as being important to the town.
-In 2022/23 the council paid £193k to Watford BID, £157k of which related to BID levy collected.
-The council received £20k.
+In 2023/24 the council paid £705k to Watford BID, £668k of which related to BID levy collected.
+The council received £19k.

-Councillor Jenny Pattinson and one other councillor are both Trustees for Watford Citizens Advice Bureau (CAB).
-The Council paid Watford CAB four grants totalling £204k in 2022/23.
+Jenny Pattinson and one other councillor are Directors for Watford Citizens Advice Bureau which received £204k from Watford Borough Council in grant payments.